DC Mayor Officially Proclaims Black Restaurant Week November 7-14

 — Mayor Muriel Bowser (@MayorBowser) November 8, 2021

 In addition to the proclamation, Bowser provided $10,000 in funding to support DMV Black Restaurant Week efforts, which include networking events, educational programs, and promotional materials for Black business owners and food and beverage professionals.
-The mayor also launched the next round of the Food Access Fund on Monday at FishScale, a Black-owned restaurant in Shaw.
+The mayor also launched the next round of the Food Access Fund on Monday, which will provide nearly $9 million in grants to food businesses who open new locations in Wards 7 and 8.
+Recipients include Black-owned barbecue restaurant DCity Smokehouse, which will open in Anacostia; restaurateur Andre McCain’s HalfSmoke, which will have two new locations in Ward 7; Fresh Food Factory, a grocery store coming to Kenilworth that sells affordably priced, healthy food; and more.
+You can see a full list here.

 More than just a set of deals on food and drink, DMV Black Restaurant Week was started by bar talent Andra “AJ” Johnson, Georgetown University professor Erinn Tucker, and restauranteur Furard Tate to highlight DC’s many Black-owned businesses and fuel future endeavors in the Black hospitality community.